 In FreeNAS®, iSCSI is built into the kernel.
-This version of iSCSI supports Microsoft Offloaded Data Transfer (ODX), (https://technet.microsoft.com/en-us/library/hh831628), meaning that file copies happen locally, rather than over the network.
-It also supports these VAAI (vStorage APIs for Array Integration) primitives, where VAAI is VMware's API framework that enables certain storage tasks, such as large data moves, to be offloaded from the virtualization hardware to the storage array.
+This version of iSCSI supports Microsoft Offloaded Data Transfer (ODX) (https://technet.microsoft.com/en-us/library/hh831628), meaning that file copies happen locally, rather than over the network.
+It also supports the VAAI (page 315) (vStorage APIs for Array Integration) primitives for efficient operation of storage tasks directly on the NAS.
+To take advantage of the VAAI primitives, create a zvol using the instructions in Create zvol (page 118) and use it to create a device extent, as described in Extents (page 201).